rishi-menon/Graph-It/README.md

 <img src="Demo/Img6.png" width=800>

 **About**
-Graph is a 3D graphing tool which can graph mathematical equations containing three variables
+GraphIt is a 3D graphing tool which can graph mathematical equations containing three variables